fwhaslam/SearchCSharp/README.md

 # SearchCSharp
-Simple search API for use with my producing my game content.
+Simple search API for use with producing puzzle game content.